muratk5n/thirdwave/en/README.md

 ---

-Can create mean-reverting series using eigenvectors (calculated in a certain way, wont detail here).
+Can create mean-reverting series using eigenvectors (calculated in a certain way, wont detail here) combining various price data.
 Dam

 ---